 Besides loads of fun, a recent visit from my daughter and grandson resulted in a new high-protein breakfast option.
 We love regular pancakes in our house, and Protein Pancakes with Bananas are a new favorite.

-I've made these fluffy cottage cheese pancakes on more than one occasion over the past month.
-They're that good!
 My grandson gobbled them up.
 And so did my husband and I. These sectioned toddler and kid plates are perfect for serving the pancakes and any other meals to little ones.

 We've always loved my Blueberry Bread Pudding Pancakes.
 Now we have a new banana pancake recipe to make.
 Perfect for an easy breakfast on a weekday or a lazy weekend brunch.

-why you'll love this protein pancake recipe
+Why you'll love this protein pancake recipe

 - Easy to make ~ Like most pancake recipes, these healthy banana pancakes are easy to make.
 They have a few simple ingredients that you most likely already have in your kitchen.
 You only need one bowl to mix up the batter, and a griddle or nonstick pan to cook the pancakes.